sridevi-shanmugasundaram/data_engineer_assessment/docs/README.md

 - You may use any CLI or GUI for development, but the final changes must be submitted as python/ SQL scripts
 - **Do not** use ORM migrations—write all SQL by hand

-### Solution

-> **Document your database design and solution here:**
->
-> - Explain your schema and any design decisions
-> - Give clear instructions on how to run and test your script

-> **Document your ETL logic here:**
->
-> - Outline your approach and design
-> - Provide instructions and code snippets for running the ETL
-> - List any requirements

 ---

 ## Submission Guidelines

-- Edit this README with your solutions and instructions for each section
+- Edit the section to the bottom of this README with your solutions and instructions for each section at the bottom.
 - Place all scripts/code in their respective folders (`sql/`, `scripts/`, etc.)
 - Ensure all steps are fully **reproducible** using your documentation
 - Create a new private repo and invite the reviewer https://github.com/mantreshjain